split waves graphic

 Procedures

-Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children (2017), and Tusla’s Child Safeguarding: A Guide for Policy, Procedure and Practice.
+Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children (2017), and Tesla’s Child Safeguarding: A Guide for Policy, Procedure and Practice.
 In addition to the procedures listed in our risk assessment, the following procedures support our intention to safeguard children while they are availing of our service:

-• Procedure for the management of allegations of abuse or misconduct against workers/volunteers of a child availing of our service.
+• Procedure for the management of allegations of abuse or misconduct against workers/volunteers of a child availing of our service;

-• Procedure for the safe recruitment and selection of workers and work experience university students to work with children.
+• Procedure for the safe recruitment and selection of workers and work experience university students to work with children;

-• Procedure for the provision of and access to child safeguarding training and information, including the identification of the occurrence of harm.
+• Procedure for the provision of and access to child safeguarding training and information, including the identification of the occurrence of harm;

-• Procedure for the reporting of child protection or welfare concerns to Tusla.
+• Procedure for the reporting of child protection or welfare concerns to Tusla;

 • Procedure for appointing a relevant person.